Seerfer/pyspark_task/README.md

 # Pyspark processing datasets app
 This app is created to process two csv files.
 It contains following operations:
-* Droping columns with personal operations
+* Droping columns with personal data
-* Renaming columns for being more readable
+* Renaming columns for more readable names
-* Performing a join operation by client_identifier
+* Performing a join operation by client_identifier on both files
 * Filterring files by given countries

 At the end app is saving file with processed data at **client_data/output.csv**